Akuli/jou/doc/perf.md

     return 0
 ```

+The `getchar()` function waits for the user to type a character and press Enter.
-Here `foo: int* = NULL` creates a NULL pointer (TODO: document pointers).
+If the user types `y`, the program creates a NULL pointer (TODO: document pointers),
-Then `x = *foo` attempts to read a value of the NULL pointer,
+and then attempts to read the value from the NULL pointer into a variable `x`.
-which will fail on any modern operating system.
+Reading from a NULL pointer will crash the program on any modern operating system.

 Let's run the program.
 If I type a letter other than `y`, such as `n`,
 the program exits without crashing.